yuansfer/woocommerce_yuansfer/README.md

 5. Using the Yuansfer checkout modal.

 == Changelog ==

+= 1.2.1 - 2020-07-20 =
+* Fix retry error of update customer
+* Skip customerNo when disable create account of credit card

 = 1.2.0 - 2020-07-19 =
 * Update to new version of Yuansfer API